cirocosta/docs-tap/scc/authoring-supply-chains.md

 Before submitting your own, make sure that either the name and resource has no conflicts with the ones installed by `ootb-templates`, or exclude from the installation the template you want to override making use of the `excluded_templates` property of `ootb-templates`.

-For instance, if we wanted to override `config-template` to provide our own with the very same name (so that we don't need to modify the supply chain), in `tap-values.yml` exclude the TAP-provided template:
+For instance, if we wanted to override the `ClusterConfigTemplate` named `config-template` to provide our own with the very same name (so that we don't need to modify the supply chain), in `tap-values.yml` exclude the TAP-provided
+template:

 ```yaml
 ootb_templates: